MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### Remove a policy from a group

 When you remove a policy from a group, the priorities of other policies of the same type assigned to that group and that have a lower priority are updated.
-For example, if you remove a policy that's assigned with priority 2, policies that are assigned with priority 3 and priority 4 are updated to reflect their new position in the ordered list.
+For example, if you remove a policy that's assigned with priority 2, policies that are assigned with priority 3 and priority 4 are updated to priority 2 and priority 3.
+The following two tables that illustrate this example.

-The following table lists the policy assignments and priorities for a Teams meeting policy.
+Here's a list of the policy assignments and priorities for a Teams meeting policy.

 |Group name  |Policy name  |Priority|
 |---------|---------|---------|